Decoding the Health Impact of Preservatives in Dog Food

 So, what’s in that kibble?
 Well, common preservatives include things like BHA, BHT, and ethoxyquin.
 These tongue-twisting names might not mean much to us, but they’re the unsung heroes (or villains?) that keep dog food on the shelves longer.

-Purpose of Preservatives in Dog Food
+Purpose of Additives in Pet Food

 Chemical vs. Natural Preservatives